 One way to overcome this problem is with a time audit.
 Think of it as a tax audit for your day to day life.

-The goal is to identify where your time is spent daily so you can eliminate unnecessary events that hamper productivity.
+The goal is to identify where your time is spent daily so you can eliminate unnecessary events that impede you from getting things done.
 You can then use this information to plan a cohesive and compact work schedule to boost your performance further.

 A time audit is made up of three parts:

-- How do you want to spend your time to achieve your goal(s)?
+- How do you want to spend your time on achievable goals?

-- How are you currently spending your time?
+- How are you currently spending long periods of time?

 - How can you adjust your schedule to meet your target?